We carry out an annual quality assurance for all our service users and support workers.

 Our list is not exhausitive and a friendly voice at any of our offices will be happy to offer advice, or come and see you.
 We are on the current Glasgow City Council Framework tender and we offer the services listed below.

-Personal Care – tailored to you, in your own home Domestic/houseworkSpecialist areas
+Personal Care tailored to you in your own home:

-We will work with you to develop a Personal Care Plan tp provide a care package which is suitable to yoru needs.
+We will work with you to develop a Personal Care Plan to provide a care package which is suitable to your needs.

-You may feel vulnerable and not as able to do things or you just want some extra support to make life easier.
+You may feel vulnerable and not as able to do things or you just need some extra support to make life easier.

 Self Directed Support

-You can ask the following people for information, advice
+You can ask the following people for advice:

 We are keen to assist you wherever we can and you can also log onto www.selfdirectedsupportscotland.org.uk and seek independent information and guidance.

-However for ourselves we need to look at how we support people after those first six weeks, continuing with the support which enables people to manage as much for themselves.
-The use of technology and equipment is helpful in sustaining people at home.
-Also ensuring people have access to information about wider social and community support.
+However, we need to look at how we support people after those first six weeks, continuing the support to facilitate recovery.
+The use of technology and equipment is helpful in sustaining people at home and we also ensure people have access to information about wider social and community support.

-Technology – telecare and telehealthcare as you may have heard it called.
+Telecare and telehealthcare as you may have heard it called.
 This is about continuous, automatic and remote monitoring of real time emergencies.
-In supports lifestyle changes which happen over time in order to manage the risks associated with independent living.
+It supports lifestyle changes to help manage the risks associated with independent living.

-It should be discreet and can manage risks both in terms of the persons health and home environment.
+It is discreet and can manage risk both in terms of the persons health and home environment.

-Health i.e. remotely monitoring a person’s vital signs through the use of easy equipment that healthcare professionals can customise externally from the house, enabling people to manage their own condition, improve their quality of life and preventing avoidable hospital admissions.
+Technology can also help to remotely monitor a person’s vital signs through the use of easy equipment that healthcare professionals can customise externally from the home, enabling people to manage their own condition, improve their quality of life and preventing avoidable hospital admissions.

-We are one of the leading and most well respected care providers in Glasgow and the West of Scotland and we would be very happy to discuss how we can help you.
+These are just some of our main areas of support.
+We are one of the leading and most well respected care providers in Glasgow and the West of Scotland and we would be very happy to discuss how we can help you

 "I have had consistent and continuous support and the staff at Community Care Choice are always at the centre of this."
 Service User